richmondu/FT900/Alexa/Amazon Alexa Client/README.md

 PanL Hub, which runs on RPI, acts as the <b>Alexa Hub/Gateway</b> while the PanL Display, which runs on FT900 microcontroller, acts as the <b>Alexa Client</b>.
 Many PanL Displays can be connected to a PanL Hub at the same time.
-Customers will be able to <b>use the PanL Hub and any of the connected PanL Display as an Amazon Echo device</b>.
+Customers will be able to <b>use the PanL Hub and any of the connected PanL Display as an Amazon Echo Dot device</b>.

 # FT900-side (Alexa Client)